 All the worker process should use same redis instance.

-Once server and worker is running, we can send messages to any client from any process (artisan commands, normal http requests) using websocket() helper.
+Once server and worker are running, we can send messages to any client from any process (artisan commands, normal HTTP requests) using websocket() helper.